apache/cordova-docs/docs/en/edge/cordova/camera/camera.getPicture.md

 camera.getPicture
 =================

 Takes a photo using the camera or retrieves a photo from the device's album.
-The image is returned as a base64 encoded `String` or as the URI of an image file.
+The image is passed to the success callback as a base64 encoded `String` or as the URI of an image file.
+The method itself returns a CameraPopoverHandle object, which can be used to reposition the file selection popover.

     navigator.camera.getPicture( cameraSuccess, cameraError, [ cameraOptions ] );